Table of Contents

 Universally, it’s always easier to base SEO pricing on the “I’ll pay you X when you put me on rank Y” model.
 But in reality, it’s totally unfair to solely base SEO costs on a performance-driven model.
-It’s unfair not just in case of SEO but in all of internet marketing activities to ascertain the costs purely on the performance.
+It’s unfair not just in the case of SEO but in all of internet marketing activities to ascertain the costs purely on the performance.

 So, Are You Ignoring the Brand, Long-tail Keywords or Team Contributions?

-Pay-for-rankings, also known as performance-based SEO, is an innovative new way to price SEO services that is rapidly gaining customers.
+Pay-for-rankings, also known as performance-based SEO, is an innovative new way to price SEO services modules that is rapidly gaining customers.
 Everyday a new web hosting site pops-up with a ‘pay only after when you achieve rankings’ slogan.
 They are inconsiderate of the stuff like brand, ROI, keyword worthiness, site placement and overall team contribution to SEO.

 SEO is Intangible and It’s Very Difficult for Client to See It Any Other Way.

 There’s no doubt that the client’s risk is significantly reduced with a pay for performance model.
 SEO service is not a very tangible product that it’s hard to predict results and even harder to base a pricing model around those results.
 Most of the time client do not understand any other language but rankings when it comes to SEO.
 But believe me, as a company you don’t want to be struck with an agency on such kind of relationship.